 Throughout the years, Dia has collaborated with other organizations to help share the visions and aspirations of artists.
 In the late 1970s, Dream House, a sound and light installation by La Monte Young and Marian Zazeela, located in New York City, was initiated with Dia’s support, and the installation of works by Donald Judd in Marfa, Texas, was begun by Judd with Dia’s assistance and is now operated by the Chinati Foundation.

-Dia’s contributions have also spawned new entities such as the Cy Twombly Gallery (opened in 1994) and the Andy Warhol Museum (opened in 1995), as well as helped initiate permanent projects such as Michael Heizer’s City in Nevada and James Turrell’s Roden Crater in Arizona.
+Dia’s contributions have also spawned new entities such as the Cy Twombly Gallery (opened in 1994) and the Andy Warhol Museum (opened in 1995), as well as helped support permanent projects such as Michael Heizer’s City in Nevada and James Turrell’s Roden Crater in Arizona.